Homepage / Zinc

 First of all, it is present in the structure of more than 300 enzymes found in the human body.
 Among other things, it affects the synthesis of heme, insulin or aromatase.
 It contributes to the proper processing of proteins, which not only allows them to mature properly, but also enables the safe disposal of damaged ones.
 Zinc ions found in zinc proteases are also responsible for maintaining the proper structure of the protein skeleton, which holds cells in their proper places.

-Zinc has properties that help regulate internal organs.
-Among others, the pancreas, which allows insulin to be secreted in the right way and in the right amount.
-All this makes it definitely worthwhile to ensure that the zinc in the body is at the right level.
+Zinc has properties, which help regulate the work of internal organs.
+Among others, the pancreas, which allows insulin to be secreted in the correct way and in the right amount.
+All this makes it definitely worthwhile to take care of the following.
+Zinc in the body Was at the right level.

 The element zinc is involved in countless processes in the human body.
 We zoom in on what exactly they are responsible for and how important they are for maintaining health and life.